PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

 * Solved bugs should be turned into test cases.

-* The Travis CI, CircleCI, and AppVeyer integrations on GitHub run tests whenever pull requests to PlasmaPy are updated.
+* The Travis CI, CircleCI, and AppVeyor integrations on GitHub run tests whenever pull requests to PlasmaPy are updated.
 The pytest module may used on a local computer.